paudley/py_qa/tooling/schema/SCHEMA.md

   strategy (such as `installer_download_artifact`).
 * **Actions** – every executable entry point a tool exposes (e.g. `lint`, `fix`, `check`).
 Each action references a command strategy, an optional parser, and metadata such as appended files, exit-code handling, and timeouts.
+The new `exitCodes` block lets authors categorise exit statuses into success, diagnostic, and tool-failure buckets so the orchestrator can distinguish between operational failures and tools that merely reported issues.
 * **Diagnostics** – severity mapping and dedupe hints used by the orchestrator to normalise diagnostics from the tool.
 * **Suppressions** – default suppressions for tests/general usage along with